Cossatot Community College

 Total (3-YEAR AVG)

 Data for program evaluation is collected and reviewed for the academic year and are reflected as above.
-The total number of graduates from the UA Cossatot OTA Program during the 3-year period of 2016-2018 was 38, with an overall 3 year graduation rate of 84.4%.
-The graduation rate is determined by the number of students who started the program and completed Level II fieldwork requirements to graduate within 150% of the published length of the program.
+The total number of graduates from the UA Cossatot OTA Program during the 3-year period of 2021-2023 was 25, with an overall 3 year graduation rate of 73.5%.
+The graduation rate is determined by the number of students who started the program and completed the Level II Fieldwork requirements to graduate within 150% of the published length of the program.

 NBCOT Exam Pass Rates